-One promising route to solving this dilemma may be to channel into charitable endowments all or a portion of the proceeds of privatization transactions, a process we are calling Philanthropication thru Privatization, or PtP.
+One promising route to solving this dilemma may be to channel into charitable endowments all or a portion of the proceeds of a wide array of what we here refer to as "privatization transactions"—a process we are calling Philanthropication thru Privatization, or PtP.

 Properly designed and executed, PtP can revolutionize the charitable landscape of countries while transforming privatization into a "win-win" process for citizens, governments, and investors alike.

 PtP is not just an abstract idea, moreover.
-It is already in operation.
 Indeed, some of the largest and most reputable foundations in the world, such as Germany's Volkswagen Foundation, Italy's foundations of banking origin, New Zealand's network of "community trusts," Belgium's King Baudouin Foundation, and close to 200 health conversion foundations in the U.S. have all resulted from, or been enlarged through, a PtP process.

 Next steps include: